-Hey there!
 We have had the most beautiful weather here the last week or so and it had me outside trying to spruce everything up!
 Even though it’s going to take a heck of a lot more than one week of gorgeous weather to get the outside of our home looking even remotely presentable, I threw together a few pieces of outdoor furniture…and added about 10 other pieces to my to-do list!
 Lol!
-How does that always seem to happen to me?
-Anyway, today I am sharing this diy modern outdoor side table with you all!
+How does that always seem to happen to me, I’m really not sure!
+Lol!

 Check out this modern coffee table that I built recently that inspired the modern side table!
 The free plans will be available later this week on Handmade-haven.com and it’s got a pretty cool secret…it is also a sandbox!
 Yep, entertain the kids while sipping your coffee or wine, depending on what time of day it is!
 Lol!